NBISweden/grave/README.md

 - `repeat`: metadata separation between repeat runs on the same sample

 - `read_group`: the read group name, usually `FLOWCELL_ID.LANENUMBER`, [see here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups)

+- `merged`: whether the reads have already been merged (e.g., some ancient samples)

 - `fastq1`: relative or absolute path to the first FASTQ